 Railey White headshotElizabeth Railey White, MD, PhD, was a Dripps Fellow from 2017-2021.
 She uses chemical biological tools to understand the mechanisms of anesthetic action with a focus on the non-anesthetic effects of anesthetics.
 Under the mentorship of Roderic Eckenhoff, MD, Railey was a postdoctoral research fellow on the department’s T32 NIH training grant and received the FAER Research Fellowship Grant.
 Currently, Railey is funded by the FAER Mentored Research Training Grant and is an Assistant Professor of Anesthesiology and Critical Care at the University of Pennsylvania.
 Railey’s publications.

 headshot of Joseph Cichon, MD, PhDJoseph Cichon, MD, PhD, was a Dripps Fellow from 2017- 2021.
 Joe employs two-photon functional and structural imaging in the living brain of rodents to dissect the mechanisms of different brain states under the mentorship of Max Kelz, MD, PhD and Alex Proekt, MD, PhD.
-Joe is funded with the FAER Mentored Research Training Grant and is currently an Assistant Professor of Anesthesiology and Critical Care at the University of Pennsylvania.
+Joe was funded with the FAER Mentored Research Training Grant.
+Joe is currently an Assistant Professor of Anesthesiology and Critical Care at the University of Pennsylvania and his research is funded by an R35 grant from the NIH.
 As the newest member of the NEURRAL group, Joe is dedicated to understanding how powerful, rapid acting anesthetics, such as ketamine, alter neuronal circuits in healthy individuals and neuropsychiatric diseases.
 His basic science approach spans neuroscience, psychiatry, and anesthesia with the hope that some of these mechanistic insights will motivate improved strategies for anesthesia and treatment of challenging neuropsychiatric diseases.
 Joe’s publications.

 Scott Seki headshotScott M. Seki , MD, a Dripps Fellow from 7/2020-6/2026.
 Scott’s research interests are on anesthetic exposures and neurocognitive outcomes under the mentorship of Mark Neuman, MD.
 Scott is currently in his anesthesia residency and a trainee in the Center for Perioperative Outcomes Research and Transformation (CPORT).
 Scott’s publications.

 Andrew Becker headshotAndrew M. Becker, MD, a Dripps Fellow from 7/2021-6/2025.
 Andrew has an interest in health economics through his experience as an associate fellow at the Leonard Davis Institute of Healthcare Economics and as an internal consultant at Cigna.
 He focuses on the socioeconomic drivers of readmission risk and other novel social outcomes for surgical patients.
-Andrew is currently in his anesthesia residency and a trainee in the Center for Perioperative Outcomes Research and Transformation (CPORT) under the mentorship of Timothy Gaulton, MD and Mark Neuman, MD.
+Andrew completed an anesthesia residency at PennMedicine and is a trainee in the Center for Perioperative Outcomes Research and Transformation (CPORT) under the mentorship of Mark Neuman, MD.
 Andrew’s publications.

 headshot of Zuckerber JeremyJeremy Zuckerberg, MD, a Dripps Fellow from 7/2021-6/2025.
-Jeremy is currently in his anesthesia residency with plans to complete pediatric critical care medicine and pediatric anesthesia fellowships at the Children’s Hospital of Philadelphia.
+Jeremy is currently a pediatric critical care medicine and pediatric anesthesia fellow at the Children’s Hospital of Philadelphia.
 His research interest is in medical device innovation and more specifically in pulmonary mechanics and the application of affordable engineering solutions to bring widespread ventilatory support across the globe.
 Jeremy’s publications.

 Nicholas Spornock headshotNicholas Spornick, MD, MSc, a Dripps fellow from 7/2022-6/2026, plans to complete fellowships in pediatric critical care and pediatric anesthesia at the Children’s Hospital of Philadelphia.
 His research interest is identifying the mechanism of inflammatory processes in sickle cell disease, with an aim to develop targeted therapeutics towards acute chest syndrome and vaso-occlusive pain crises.
 His mentors are Kandace Gollomp, MD of Children’s Hospital of Philadelphia, and Zena Quezado, MD of the National Institutes of Health.
 Nicholas’ publications.